tyjak/funst/README.md

 ██▪ █▌▐█▌▐█▐▐▌▄▀▀▀█▄ ▐█.▪
 ██▌.▐█▄█▌██▐█▌▐█▄▪▐█ ▐█▌·
 ▀▀▀  ▀▀▀ ▀▀ █▪ ▀▀▀▀  ▀▀▀
-Download and display album art or display embedded album art
+Choose mode cover, notify or screen saver to display album art fromm your music library or online

 optional arguments:
    -h, --help            show this help message and exit